Quad Bike FAQs

 How do I protect my quad from being stolen?

 Protecting any vehicle from being stolen is very hard, however when in a garage it should be secured to a ground anchor through a section of the frame using a good quality chain and lock.
 If you are unsure of the lock, chain or anchor's quality, look for a Thatcham approval sticker.
 If the vehicle is stolen, you can take measures beforehand that improve the chances of it being recovered.

 There are vehicle identification kits such as SmartWater or Datatag, which permanently mark the vehicle with identification marks.
 Another solution is to fit a tracker system.
 These are small devices that are hidden on the vehicle and automatically send out the vehicle's location, meaning the police can trace it.

-Do I have to tell my insurer if I customise my quad or ATV, or change any of the parts?
+Do I have to tell my insurer if I customise my ATV, or change any of the parts?

 Check your policy, even if you're only changing the tyres, which you may need to do if the ones supplied when you bought it aren't road legal (but should be).
 It will tell you what your insurer needs to know and when.
 If it doesn't, or it's not clear or you're in any doubt, tell them anyway.
 Making your insurer aware will allow them to consider the effect on your policy and make adjustments.
 It will also allow you to know you have the right level of protection in place.

 How does tyre tread and pressure affect the handling?